Learning-based Observer for Coupled Disturbance: Introduction

 \section{Introduction}

-High-precision control is crucial for nonlinear systems where model uncertainty and external disturbance are pervasive.
-A plethora of advanced schemes have been proposed to address model uncertainties and external disturbances, separately.
-Yet, for systems in which model uncertainty and external disturbance are coupled, such as the aerodynamic drag of quadrotor, which depends on not only the external wind speed but also the system attitude \cite{o2022neural,richards2022control, Neural_Networks}, fewer schemes with theoretical guarantees have been developed.
+High-precision control is crucial for robotic systems where {states-related} model uncertainties and external factors-conditioned disturbances are pervasive.
+A plethora of estimation schemes have been developed regarding model uncertainties and external disturbances as a lumped disturbance \cite{o2022neural,richards2022control, Neural_Networks}.
+Few studies have penetrated the difficult-to-model coupling between internal states and external factors to reduce control conservativeness.

-In the control community, many studies attempt to estimate the coupled disturbance with a bounded derivative assumption, such as Extended State Observer (ESO) \cite{ESO} and Nonlinear Disturbance Observer (NDO) \cite{NDO_bounded_variation}.
-This bounded derivative assumption has limitations from a theoretical perspective.
-This assumption demands that the state of the system should be bounded even before we talk about whether the system is stable with subsequent anti-disturbance strategy \cite{10100656}, which causes a causality dilemma.
-Moreover, this assumption usually results in a bounded disturbance estimation error.
-A smaller derivative bound of the coupled disturbance is required for a small estimation error, which may not be satisfied.
-Disturbance observer-based approaches have yet to achieve a zero-error estimation of coupled disturbance.
+In the control area, focus on the coupled disturbance (depending not only on external disturbance but also internal model uncertainties), many classical methods attempt to estimate or attenuate it with a bounded (or bounded derivative) assumption, such as $\mathcal{L}_1$ adaptive observer \cite{hovakimyan2010l1, huang2023datt}, extended state observer (ESO) \cite{ESO}, nonlinear disturbance observer (NDO) \cite{guo2005disturbance, NDO_bounded_variation}, composite adaptive control \cite{o2022neural, slotine1989composite}, sliding mode control \cite{yang1999sliding}, and $\mathcal{H}_{\infty}$ control \cite{khalil1996robust}.
+The bounded assumption on coupled disturbances has explicit limitations from a theoretical perspective.
+A causality dilemma arises that the state should be preemptively restricted within a bound whose upper limit may be unreasonable, before proving the stability \cite{10100656}.
+Moreover, this assumption usually results in a bounded estimation error \cite{guo2005disturbance}.
+A smaller bound of the coupled disturbance (or its derivative) is imposed to enable a small estimation/control error, which may not be satisfied.